How to Spend the Best 2 Days in Kyoto

 Take a Day Trip

-Kyoto is a great base to take day trips around Kyoto prefecture, and other famous destinations – including Osaka, Nara, and Kanazawa.
+Kyoto is a great base to take day trips around Kyoto prefecture, or to other famous destinations – including Osaka, Nara, and Kanazawa.

 Here are the 8 Best Day Trips from Kyoto.
 Read to find your perfect match!